OUR POSITION

 On 12 March 2023 the newly-elected Metropolitan is enthroned at the Holy Cathedral of Saint Theodoros in Paphos, receiving the title "Metropolitan of Paphos, Exarch of Arsinoi and Romaia."
 The ceremony is attended by numerous hierarchs from Cyprus and Greece.

-3. The Metropolitan refuses concelebration over the Archbishop's position on communion with the OCU (Ukrainian schismatics).
+3. The Metropolitan refuses to concelebrate over the Archbishop's position on communion with the "Autocephalous" Church of Ukraine.

 First public confrontation with Archbishop George III.
-Metropolitan Tychikos refuses concelebration over the Archbishop's position on communion with the Orthodox Church of Ukraine (OCU).
-The disagreement becomes open.
+Metropolitan Tychikos refuses to concelebrate with him over the Archbishop's position on communion with the "Autocephalous" Church of Ukraine.
+By the Archbishop's own doing, the disagreement becomes known to the faithful.

-4. Charges: ordaining a non-commemorating priest, refusing a wedding, critical views on Catholicism and mandatory sex education.
+4. Charges: ordaining a non-commemorating cleric, refusing to celebrate a mixed marriage, criticism of Roman Catholicism and of mandatory sex education.

-5. Holy Synod votes 10-6 to remove the Metropolitan from leadership of the Paphos Diocese.
-Retains episcopal rank.
+5. The Holy Synod votes to remove the Metropolitan from leadership of the Paphos Metropolis.
+The episcopal rank is retained.

-7. The Ecumenical Patriarchate, while acknowledging procedural violations, upholds the condemnation "for the sake of peace".
+7. The Ecumenical Patriarchate, while acknowledging violations, upholds the condemnation.

-On 17 October 2025 the Synod of the Ecumenical Patriarchate, while acknowledging certain procedural irregularities, upholds the deposition "for the sake of ecclesiastical peace."
-Many regard the decision as canonically contested.
+On 17 October 2025 the Synod of the Ecumenical Patriarchate, while acknowledging serious procedural irregularities and violations of the Sacred Canons and the Constitutional Charter by the Synod of Cyprus, nonetheless upholds the decision of deposition "for the sake of ecclesiastical peace."
+The Patriarchal ruling has drawn serious and documented criticism.

-Bishops, abbots and spiritual fathers from Cyprus, Greece and Mount Athos voice their support for the Metropolitan publicly.
-Across all parishes of Paphos lay congregations form, open letters circulate, protests are organised.
-The case becomes international.
+Bishops, abbots, spiritual fathers and theologians from Cyprus, Greece and Mount Athos voice their support for the Metropolitan publicly.
+In every parish of Paphos, despite the repressive measures of the Archdiocese, gatherings of the faithful, open letters and protests are organised.
+The case acquires a pan-Orthodox dimension.

 Canonical commentary